In this article, you learn what is planer machine? Its diagram, types, parts of planer machine, working principle, and PDF of this article.

+The planer machine is similar to a shaper machine.
+It is intended to produce plane and flat surfaces with a single-point cutting tool.
 A planer machine is very large and massive compared to a shaper machine.
-It is capable of a machining heavy workpiece, which cannot be fit on a shaper table.
+It is capable of machining heavy workpieces, which cannot fit on a shaper table.

 The fundamental difference between a shaper and a planer is that